bootlin/buildroot-external-st/docs/stm32cubeprogrammer.md

 version 2.8.0, and the below instructions assume that STM32 Cube Programmer is installed in the `$HOME/stm32cube` folder.

-As the STM32MP1 Discovery Kit 1 and 2 do not provide any non-removable storage device, our demonstration will use the SD card: STM32 Cube Programmer will be used to reflash the SD card, with the SD card inserted in the STM32MP1 platform.
+As the STM32MP157-DK1/DK2 or the STM32135F-DK do not provide any non-removable storage device, our demonstration will use the SD card:
+STM32 Cube Programmer will be used to reflash the SD card, with the SD card inserted in the STM32MP1 platform.

 Follow these steps: